Picture-Elements/quickboot_builder/README.txt

+*** To make mcs files for CLIF2F boards using quickboot_builder2, use
+*** the command line:

+$ ./quickboot_builder --output=CLIF2F-32-4-6_3209.mcs \
+           --clif32-4=CLIF2F-silver4_3209.bit \
+           --clif32-6=CLIF2F-silver6_3209.bit
+Reading CLIF32-4 silver file: CLIF2F_silver4_3209.bit
+Reading CLIF32-6 silver file: CLIF2F_silver6_3209.bit
+Processing CLIF32-4 design...
+...
+AXSS (gold): 0x474f4c44 (was: 0x53494c56)
+...
+BSPI (gold): 0x0000000c (was: 0x0000000b)
+...
+BSPI (silver): 0x0000000c (was: 0x0000000b)
+...
+Write GOLD image at byte address 0x00020000
+...
+Write SILVER image at byte address 0x00400000
+...
+Critical Switch word is aa:99:55:66 at 0x0000fffc
+Processing CLIF32-6 design...
+...
+AXSS (gold): 0x474f4c44 (was: 0x53494c56)
+...
+BSPI (gold): 0x0000000c (was: 0x0000000b)
+...
+BSPI (silver): 0x0000000c (was: 0x0000000b)
+...
+Write GOLD image at byte address 0x00820000
+...
+Write SILVER image at byte address 0x00c00000
+...
+Critical Switch word is aa:99:55:66 at 0x0080fffc
+Done processing designs, writing mcs file.
+MCS target device size >= 0x01000000

+The output gives the important details for each design, including where the critical switch word for that design lives.
+The design collection can be up to four designs.
+If multiple designs are specified, then the MCS file will contain the contiguous image that writes all the designs to the flash.
+If only a single design is given, then the MCS file will contain the image, properly offset in the target flash, for only the target flash.

 *** To make mcs files for CLIF2F boards from only a silver file, use the command line:

 $ ./quickboot_builder --output=CLIF2F_qb4_2A0.mcs --silver=CLIF2F_silver4_2A6.bit --spi